 This course examines the momentous changes in modern China from 1911 to the present.
 It covers major historical events such as the 1911 Revolution, the 1949 Communist Revolution, the Great Proletarian Cultural Revolution in the 1960s and Deng Xiaping's reform in the 1980s and 1990s.
-Based on first person accounts and specialized studies, this course calls attention to the multiple factors--historical, cultural, social, and economic--that have shaped contemporary China.
-Prerequisites: HIST 220 and HIST 221 or permission of the instructor.
-Credits: 3(3-0) Offered spring, odd years
+Based on first person accounts and specialized studies, this course calls attention to the mul-